bngarren/checkmate.nvim/README.md

 ### 1. Open or Create a Todo File

-Checkmate automatically activates when you open a Markdown file that matches your configured patterns.
+Checkmate automatically activates when you open a Markdown file that matches your configured file name patterns.

 **Default patterns:**
 - `todo` or `TODO` (exact filename)